How to Separate Laundry in Care Homes: Colour Coding and Risk Categories Explained

 Final Thoughts

-Knowing how to separate laundry in care homes is more than a back-room task—it’s frontline infection control.
-With colour-coded systems, proper staff training, and reliable equipment, you can prevent contamination, meet audit standards, and keep residents safe.
+Knowing how to separate laundry in care homes is a crucial part of infection prevention.
+With the right colour-coded systems, clear staff training and suitable equipment, care homes can minimise contamination risks and maintain regulatory compliance.

 FAQs: Laundry Separation and Colour Coding in Care Homes